Understanding Home Loans in Ghana

 |---|---|---|---|---|

-Mid-May 2026 shows the Bank of Ghana's policy rate returning to 29.00%, signaling a period of steady monetary policy.
-This stability has been reflected in a slight easing of local currency mortgage rates from some lenders.
-Banks are now focusing on optimizing their operational efficiencies.
+As June 2026 draws to a close, the Bank of Ghana's policy rate has settled back to 29.00%, signaling a stable outlook for the coming months.
+This consistency has allowed for a slight decrease in local currency mortgage rates from several lenders.
+Banks are now optimizing their product offerings based on market stability.

 Benefits and Risks of Home Loans in Ghana